 NO ONE likes tummy troubles.
 When my children complain of a belly ache, or worse yet, actually throw up, I’d like to head for the hills.
 But Mom has to care for the poor tots, so I hold my breath, clean things up, and get busy treating.
 Ideally, letting a gastro-intestinal illness run its course is the best plan, but treatment is often needed, and prevention can reduce the pass-around misery—especially in a big family!

 Berry Well is great for general immune support and Tummy Tuneup for tummy health.
 I break open the TTU capsules and sprinkle it on a chunk of banana, or just stir it into the spoonful of Berry Well.
 Then it’s down the hatch for the youngest set.
-Take it a few times per day as prevention, or as often as every two hours when symptoms are present.
+Take it a few times per day as, or as often as every two hours.

 We all go on a militant hand-washing campaign, and sick ones go on the “BRAT” diet when the appetite returns: bananas, rice, applesauce, and toast.
 Sipping liquids, usually water or herbal tea, is all that’s allowed in the beverage department.
 A natural ginger brew can settle tummies and taste like a bit of a treat.